gem/oq-engine/doc/adv-manual/event-based-damage.rst

 ``eff_time = 1 (year) x 1000 (ses) x 50 (rlzs) = 50,000 years``

 and the calculation is using sampling of the logic tree.
-Notice that *it is an error to use full enumeration with the event_based_damage calculator*.

-The restriction is by design, since the event based damage calculator is not able to track the results produced by different realizations.
-When using sampling all the realizations have the same weight, so on the risk side we can effectively consider all of them together.
+Since all the realizations have the same weight, on the risk side we can effectively consider all of them together.
 This is why there will be a single output (for the effective risk realization) and not 50 outputs (one for each hazard realization) as it would happen